 A compelling case to never lie again.
-Key takeaway: to tell a white lie is to infringe upon the freedom of those we care about.
+An interesting thought from the book: to tell a white lie is to infringe upon the freedom of those we care about.

 We often behave in ways that are guaranteed to make us unhappy.

 Many of us spend our lives marching with open eyes toward remorse, regret, guilt, and disappointment.
 And nowhere do our injuries seem more casually self-inflicted, or the suffering we create more disproportionate to the needs of the moment, than in the lies we tell to other human beings.

 Lying, even about the smallest matters, needlessly damages personal relationships and public trust.